How to Take Notes like a Graduate StudentMarch 31, 2017

 Why take notes?
 Well the obvious answer is so you don’t have to waste time re-reading the text or article again.
 A somewhat less obvious reason is for a deeper comprehension of the reading.
 Whatever your motivation for note-taking may be, it will prove itself to be well worth the effort.

 The Cornell method.
-First, take your note paper and divide it into 3 sections and leave room to write (see picture on the right).
+First, take your note paper and divide it into 3 sections and leave room to write.
 On the top line write the topic’s name and the date of the lecture.
 The right side of the box is the notes column.
 Make sure you skip lines and do not cram everything together.
 Also, abbreviate wherever necessary to save time.
 Use the left column to draw out any main ideas, key points, or important people and dates.
 When writing these phrases or main questions down in the left column, make sure they are aligned with the corresponding text in the right column.
 The bottom section is your summary of a few sentences that wraps up all key points.
 Be sure to write this section as if you were going to explain this to someone who has never studied the subject before.
 This exercise aims to reinforce what you’ve read.

 Why the Cornell method?
 I’ve personally found that this particular method of notetaking allows me to think critically on a given subject.
 Also, writing in a methodical way helps me recall what I read.
 Lastly, the Cornell note-taking method helps me to better understand the material and prepare myself for an exam.